When the project feature has been enabled by an administrator, a project bar is displayed at the bottom of the CMS window.

 Yes: The draft is saved and still associated with the active project.
 Whichever version was the primary draft before is still the primary draft.

 No, the content is a published version or a draft not associated with the active project: A new draft is created and is associated with the active project.
 The previous version is still the primary draft.
-Note: If there is a previous draft within the project in the same language, the previous draft is replaced with this new draft as only one version can be associated with a project.
+Note: If there is a previous draft within the project, it is replaced with this new draft as only one version can be associated with a project.
 The previous draft remains in Episerver as a draft but is no longer associated with a project.
-A draft of the same project item but in another language is not replaced as it is viewed as another version of the item.
-This means that you can have one draft in English and one draft in French of page 'Z' in the project 'X', but you cannot have two drafts in English of that page.

 |None (use primary drafts) is selected||Result|